-Richard (Dick) Munson is the author of Tesla: Inventor of the Modern and he is writing a book on food and farm innovators.
+Richard (Dick) Munson is the author of Tesla: Inventor of the Modern and Tech to Table: 25 Innovators Reimagining Food on food and farm innovators.
 He has been a senior director, focused on advancing clean energy in the Midwest, at the Environmental Defense Fund.
 He was senior vice president for Recycled Energy Development, a company that captured wasted energy and turned it into clean electricity and heat.
 Dick also served as executive director of the Northeast-Midwest Institute, which focused on brownfields redevelopment, Great Lakes water quality, and pollution prevention.

 Hugh Reams was a Senior Advisor at Shannon Advisors, which raises institutional capital from pension funds, endowments, foundations and high net worth family offices for buyout and venture capital funds.
 Prior to Shannon, Hugh was a Managing Director at Donaldson, Lufkin and Jenrette (DLJ), Credit Suisse, and LaSalle Investment Management.
 Raising more than $12 billion from institutional investors for buyout and venture capital clients including cleantech funds.

 Hugh graduated with an economics degree from Denison University and an M.B.A. from Indiana University